caydin5/employee-react-node-app/README.md

 Please refer to package.json in the directory for the dependency list.

-## Known Issues

-* Unable to delete newly added row unless the page is refreshed.
-This is due to the defined id attribute in "DELETE FROM employees WHERE id =…” being seen as undefined until the page refreshes.
-This issue will be addressed in the upcoming version.

 ## Available Scripts

 Navigate to the scripts folder and execute the following SQL scripts: